PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 	- Wolfsbane is Norbit's family name
 	- They both adopted the d'Cannith name, then later gave it up after they left the house.
 - Parents died when he was young
-	- Killed by Garick?
+	- Killed by Garick as ordered by Marix d'Cannith.
-	- Who were his parents?
+- Geralt's parents originally created the first designs of the Steelhardt while they were a part of House Cannith
+	- It was originally intended to be a way of transferring one's "soul"
+	- They worked for years refining the designs.
 	- Geralt found something linking Garick to a faction in Sharn?
 	- He knew that his parents worked or used to work for House Cannith
 	- The artifact?
 Made by a faction, maybe House Cannith